General Class Information

 Arrival Your child depends upon you to drop him or her off on time.
 Classes begin at the appointed hour, just like curtain time!
-Park your car in the lot and walk you child inside.
+Park your car in the lot and walk your child inside.
 There will be a sign-in sheet.
-If you need to arrive more than 15 minutes before class begins, sing up for our Before Care Program or plan to stay with your child in the lobby.
+If you need to arrive more than 15 minutes before class begins, sing up for our before care Program or plan to stay with your child in the lobby.

 Departure Your child also depends on you to pick him or her up on time.
 Park and come inside to sign them out.
 There will be a Playhouse representative in the lobby to make sure that everyone leaves with a safe adult.
-If you run later than 10 minutes, your child will go into our After Care Program and you will be assessed the $6.00 fee for an afternoon’s stay.
-If your student is old enough to drive, bike, or walk to classes alone, please let the education director know by way of a letter that states that he or she may come to and leave classes unaccompanied.
+If you run later than 10 minutes, your child will go into our after care Program and you will be assessed the $6.00 fee for an afternoon’s stay.
+If your student is old enough to drive, bike, or walk to classes alone, please email Robin Spahr at firstname.lastname@example.org to request the form that you must fill out, giving them permission to come to and leave classes unaccompanied.

 - To clearly state rules and expectations up front

 - To give the student an opportunity to correct his or her own behavior

 - To give a reasonable time-out within the classroom